SunsetFi/suntime-js/README.md

 Blocks re-run setupEnvironment which doubles up variable declarations.

-Do non-global instantiation for stuff
+Do non-global instantiation for stuff.

+See about removing createFunctionBindingEvaluator from StaticJsEnvironment as its probably an instantiation-only primitive.

 ### API for host implementation of functions using evaluators